Amnesty International issues travel warning for US | DW | 08.08.2019

 American gun violence has killed 8,928 people in 2019 alone, according to US non-profit organization Gun Violence Archive.
 That figure includes 398 children under the age of 12.

-The prganization has recorded over 33,000 incidents of gun violence in the US in 2019 so far.
+The organization has recorded over 33,000 incidents of gun violence in the US in 2019 so far.
 Campaigners have repeatedly called for gun laws to be tightened in the US.

 Each evening at 1830 UTC, DW's editors send out a selection of the day's hard news and quality feature journalism.
 You can sign up to receive it directly here.